Stick-built construction

 A stick-built home is a wooden house constructed of dimensional lumber entirely or largely on the site which it is intended to occupy upon its completion.

-Stick Built as a Term
+Stick-built as a term

-The "sticks" in the name refers specifically to the superstructure of the walls and roof as a general statement, though parts or all can use metal studs and poles.
+The term stick in the name refers specifically to the superstructure of the walls and roof as a general statement, though parts or all can use metal studs and poles.
 The term is primarily used to specify the construction method in comparison with other building approaches such as concrete blocks and modular homes or to contrast with other dwelling types such as mobile homes.
-The term is most commonly used in the US as an alternative to a pre-fabricated home built in a factory or similar facility.
+The term is most commonly used in the US as an alternative to a prefabricated home built in a factory or similar facility.